 Things you’ll need to keep in mind while reading this page.

 Wound size matters.

-The type of healing progress that’s taken place at any point in time will generally be the same for any extraction.
-But you’ll need to keep in mind that more involved wounds (larger, deeper, wider) simply take longer to heal over and fill in than comparative smaller ones.
+While the type of healing events that have taken place at any point in time will be similar for all extractions, it’s important to keep in mind that more involved (larger, deeper, wider) wounds simply take longer to heal over and fill in than comparatively smaller ones.

 A) The initial 24 hours following your tooth extraction.

 What tooth sockets look like immediately following the extraction process.

 Blood clots have begun to form and fill in the sockets.

 What will you notice? / What will your extraction site look like?

 a) During the first 24 hours following your extraction, you should notice that …